kotisoff/voxelcore/doc/en/scripting/builtins/libinventory.md

     [optional] rangeEnd: int
 )

--- Decreases the item count in the slot by 1. inventory.decrement(
+-- Decreases the item count in the slot by specified number. inventory.decrement(
     -- inventory id
     invid: int,